PJK/wttime/README.md

 # wttime - A fuzzy time parser

+**DISCLAIMER:** At this point, the code is a dirty initial sketch of what I want to build.
+Assume I have no idea what I'm doing.

 Tired of figuring out what this timestamp means?
 Done with format strings?
 Cannot be bothered to care about all the seconds, millis, and jiffies?